yorknouse/docs/pages/04-version-control.md

 ## Deployment

-Most of the repositories on GitHub have [Webhooks][webhooks] set up.
+One of the repositories on GitHub have [Webhooks][webhooks] set up.
 When you push to GitHub, it will send a request to deploy.nouse.co.uk.
 Our server will then pull any changes from the `master` branch, and write some information to a log.
-This has recently been experiencing some issues however.

 ### Manual deployment